 I taught sociology at CUNY for several years, as well as recently lecturing in organisational theory and behaviour at the University of York's Management School.
 At undergraduate level, I am experienced in teaching urban and general sociology, qualitative methods and change management.
 My current research project explores, using an ethnographic, visual methodology at two allotment sites in Newcastle Upon Tyne, the contemporary urban practice of growing your own.

-I am currently taking a career break to look after my youngest child but I continue to conduct research and am interested in part-time teaching engagements.
+Following a career break to look after my youngest child, I am currently engaged in part-time teaching as well as continuing my allotment research and collaborating with researchers at Newcastle University on a project that explores sustainability and work-life balance at business parks.
 My bio/CV provides fuller information on my background and ongoing activities.